 Some mail-order providers miss out this vital step, or they refer you back to your dentist.
 If you start orthodontic treatment with gum disease or tooth decay, it can affect your treatment and results.
 It could even lead to tooth loss in extreme cases.

 4. Do you offer different types of braces?

 One perk of seeing a specialist orthodontist will be the choice of braces.
 Specialists have experience of using a range of different braces, so they can usually offer you several different options.
-These can include metal fixed braces, clear fixed braces, clear removable aligners and hidden lingual braces.
+These can include metal fixed braces, clear fixed braces and clear removable aligners.

 Some dentists only offer clear aligners.
 While these are a great option, they’re not right for everyone.
 We think it’s essential to explore all your options before you make a decision.

 5. How will my teeth look after treatment?

 Thanks to the latest 3D software, it’s now possible to see your projected outcome at your first appointment.
 We use a digital scanner to conveniently take impressions of your teeth and jaws, which we transform into your future smile.

 You’ll be able to view your new teeth from every angle.
 We can even send you your scans, so you can take a closer look at home.
 Not every practice provides this service, so you may want to check before your consultation.